karmaniverous/entity-manager/README.md

 - Add or remove structured index keys from entity data objects with a single method call.

-- Perform paged, cross-shard queries with a single method call.
+- Perform paged, cross-shard, multi-index queries with a single method call.

 ---